WuHaoyang-WHY/15618-Lock-Free-Queue/proposal.md

 ## Background
 There are many problems associated with locks in shared data structures, such as overheads in high-frequency synchronisations.
 Rather than achieving concurrent operations through mutual exclusion, lock-free data structures rely on synchronization primitives such as compare-and-swap (CAS) while ensuring that no process is forced to wait for another process to complete a queue operation.

+FIFO Queue is a widely used data structure for parallel scenarios such as work assignment, which we discussed in class.
+A basic queue supports enqueue and dequeue.
+However, things can get tricky when we have multiple producers and consumers accessing shared resources concurrently.

 ## Challenge
 The challenge in implementing a lock-free queue using CAS will be to use CAS calls to test whether the update is safe and the introduction of ABA problems.